pPomCo/SMA-M2DC/ODD.md

  - Basic principles
  - Emergence
  - Adaptation
-     - If the waiting lane of a shop is greater than *x*, the customer will continue to walk, expecting a new shop on her way
+     - If the waiting lane of a shop is greater than *x*, the customer will continue to walk, expecting a new shop along the way
  - Objectives
-     - The customer intent to satisfy all her needs, that is to spend money in the corresponding shops
+     - The customer intent to satisfy all his needs, i.e. to spend money in the corresponding shops
  - Learning
  - Prediction
  - Sensing